gabrielmsoares/gabrielmsoares/README.md

 </p>

 <p align="left">
-About me: 23 years old, born in Belo Horizonte - MG, Brazil.
+About me: 23 years old, from Belo Horizonte - MG, Brazil.
 Passionate about technology since the age of 9, I took my first Junior Computing course at 13.
 In 2021, I took the Algorithms and Programming Logic course on Udemy.
 In 2022, I completed two HTML courses and 60% of the PHP formation on Alura.
 In 2023, I finished the HTML Web Developer formation at Dio.
 Currently, in 2024, I am studying Systems Analysis and Development at Newton Paiva University and taking the Java Developer formation course at Dio
 </p>

 <p align="left">